 This program of the BGC, in partnership with the Urban Redevelopment Authority, works to develop and execute revitalization strategies in consultation with community groups, residents, businesses and government officials.

 As a result, more than 15 small art galleries and studios, several private design firms, a dance company, two cafés, a co-working space, 3 architecture firms, and a cluster of non-profits have opened on the avenue.
-A mixed-income loft community, complete with an upscale Mexican restaurant, now occupies the site of several, formerly abandoned properties.
-In addition, the avenue has attracted a high-profile children’s adoption and rehabilitation center, a major hospital and a very visible and modern senior care center.
+A mixed-income loft community, complete with a Primanti Bros. restaurant, now occupies the site of several, formerly abandoned properties.
+In addition, the avenue has attracted a high-profile children’s adoption and rehabilitation center, a major hospital, and a very visible and modern senior care center.
 The rebirth has generated city-wide interest.

 For up-to-date information about the Penn Avenue business and arts district, visit pennavenue.org.

 To download a copy of the 2014-2019 Penn Avenue Corridor Strategic Plan, click here.